Dasbodh: Contents

 Dasbodha is an epic written by Shree Samarth.
 Whatever he wanted to tell the world he has conveyed through Dasbodha in a candid manner.
 As per the tradition in his times he wrote it in the Owi form.
 The contents of the book are simple, straightforward and easy to understand.
 It is so simple that sometimes it seems to be a prose.
 Dasbodha is divided in 20 main parts called as Dashak each of which contains 10 sub parts which are called as Samasas.
 The total Owis number 7751.
 Each Owi is made up of 4 lines.
 After being blessed by Lord Ram he wrote the Old Dasbodha.
 One finds the freshness, fearlessness and candidness of a person blessed with the ultimate knowledge just recently in it.
 After a while he started with the continuation of the work and completed up to the 7th Dashak to which he added the Dashak he had written earlier, called the Dashak of knowledge.
 Then throughout his life he continued writing for the Dasbodha which amounted to another 12 Dashaks.
 These were added to the earlier 8 ones and the final volume of the Dasbodha as we know it now was prepared just 2 months prior to the time when Shree Samarth left his mortal body.
 At the end of the book he has unassumingly asked the readers to study, ponder over, introspect and not just only read the whole Dasbodha.

 Popularity

 Dāsbodh has been popular for many years in India.
-Only recently has it begun to receive recognition in the West.
+Only recently has it begun to receive recognition in the Western world.
 Dāsbodh is recommended by the Inchegeri Sampradaya, including Shri Siddharameshwar Maharaj.

 Translations

-Dāsbodh has been translated into many Indian and other languages including German, English, Hindi, Tamil, Telugu, Kannada, Gujrathi and Sindhi.
+Dāsbodh has been translated into many Indian and other languages including German, English, Hindi, Tamil, Telugu, Kannada, Gujarati and Sindhi.